karimkod/abdelkrim-blog/_posts/2022-11-16-open-window-looses-focus-on-windows-wsl.md

 ![screenshot of the search](/assets/img/windows-wsl-focus-issue/1_S505ppO_Y4g7o2YF0Lmd8w.webp)

-I was worried because I thought maybe someone has access to my computer over RDP.
-So, I check the [history of RDP](https://www.anyviewer.com/how-to/view-connection-history-remote-desktop-windows-10-2578.html) connections in my PC and it was empty, then I checked if [RDP was even enabled on my PC](https://www.anyviewer.com/how-to/how-to-check-if-remote-desktop-is-enabled-0007.html) but found nothing as well.
+I was worried because I thought maybe someone had access to my computer over RDP.
+So, I checked the [history of RDP](https://www.anyviewer.com/how-to/view-connection-history-remote-desktop-windows-10-2578.html) connections in my PC and it was empty, then I checked if [RDP was even enabled on my PC](https://www.anyviewer.com/how-to/how-to-check-if-remote-desktop-is-enabled-0007.html) but found nothing as well.

 So, I figured that if you double-click on the process in Process Explorer you can see what command line launched the process, and here was the Eureka moment.